makemymails/makemymails-sms-python/README.rst

     receiver = '9876534210'
     msg = 'This is a test sms from Makemymails SMS free API' from makemymails import sendsms

+    # If your phone is connected to the internet when this call is made message is
+    # sent immediately else it is queued and sent.
     sendsms(send_to=receiver, sms_body=msg, MMM_API_KEY, DEVICE_ID)